a8cteam51/query-loop-load-more/README.md

 That's it!
 Your visitors can now load more posts by clicking the load more button without refreshing the page.

+## Customization Options

+- **Alignment**: Use standard block editor settings to set the alignment of the load more button
+- **Button**: Choose the button option for users to click to load more posts
+- **Button Text**: Customize the load more button text
+- **Loading Text**: Customize the text for the post loading state
+- **Infinite Scroll**: Choose this option to allow new posts to load automatically when users reach the bottom of the feed
+- **Color**: Customize the color of the load more button and the loading state icon when using the infinite scroll option

 ## Changelog

 ### 1.0.5